NordicPlayground/nrf51-ble-dfu-symmetric-signing/scripts/README.md

   --key KEY             Name of key file to use for encrypting the package --key-output KEY_OUTPUT
-                        Name of file to use if key is to be written to .hex --sd-req SD_REQ       SoftDevice requirement.
-What SoftDevice is required to already be present on the target device.
+                        Name of file to use if key is to be written to .hex --key-address KEY_ADDRESS
+                        Memory address where the key should be placed.
+                        Defaults to 0x0003F800.
+  --sd-req SD_REQ       SoftDevice requirement.
+What SoftDevice is required to
+                        already be present on the target device.
 Should be a list of firmware IDs.
 Example: --sd-req 0x4F,0x5A.
 Use